wilsonftrindade/imc-prosperity-4/README.md

 - Limiting trade sizes to avoid unstable behavior near position limits.
 - Studying round-by-round performance to understand how drawdowns, overfitting, and execution choices affected leaderboard outcomes.

+## Artifact Status

+This repository preserves the competition-time code developed across Rounds 1-5 of IMC Prosperity 4.
+Some scripts may require minor path or dependency adjustments before running locally.

+The main value of this repository is the round-by-round strategy development and implementation process behind our submissions.

 ## Acknowledgments and Reflections

 This was my first year participating in IMC Prosperity, and it was one of the most valuable technical quantitative trading projects I have worked on so far.
 The competition challenged me to learn quickly, iterate under pressure, and improve our strategies across each round under real-time constraints.